 - Try Going Vegan.
 Many of my clients have adopted a vegan lifestyle during the pandemic, which they hope to boost their immune systems.
 Experts say a plant-based diet supports your immune system.
 By transforming how you eat, you may shed weight without that even being your goal.

 - Lock the liquor cabinet.
 Alcohol provides excess calories and robs you of a your natural ability to regulate food intake.
 If you start drinking while you are cooking, you stop caring about what you are eating.
 You need not give up alcohol entirely but drink more consciously.

 - Start Your Day ready To Play.
 Get dressed daily but skip the comfy sweats.
 Opt for clothing that urges you to move.
 Loungewear never fosters physical activity.
 Choose whatever clothes that are likelier to make you go for a walk.

 - Use Your Commute Time to Exercise.
-Now that you don’t have to leave home by 8 a.m., you can spend that time moving your body.
+Now that you don’t have to leave home by 8 a.m., spend that time moving your body.
 You need not change the intensity of your workout but you might now have 90 minutes now, instead of 45 minutes during your lunch break at work.